RegMix: Data Mixing Augmentation for Regression: Appendix

-When constructing the {\sf Synthetic} dataset, we take a subset of the entire DACON challenge dataset\,\citep{dacon}.
+We continue describing our experimental settings from Sec.~\ref{sec:experiments}.
+When constructing the {\sf Synthetic} dataset, recall that we take a subset of the entire DACON challenge dataset\,\citep{dacon}.
 While the the range of thicknesses for the full datasets is [10, 300] for all four layers, we only use examples with thicknesses within the range [10, 100].
 The purpose is to reduce the training time while still making a clear comparison between \method{} and the other methods.
-When constructing the {\sf Bike} dataset, we take a random subset of the original dataset\,\citep{Dua:2017}.